surma/surma.dev/content/things/compile-js.md

 subtract variables.
 Don't even think about division.

-`coerce_to_double()` and friends are yet again chains of `if`-`else` statements that contain the logic to turn `true` into `1.0` etc.
+`coerce_to_double()` and friends are yet again chains of `if`-`else` statements that contain the logic for JavaScript's coercion, like turning `true` into `1.0` etc.

 ### Arrays

 Arrays were surprisingly simple.
-I only needed give `JSValue` a special constructor (i.e. static method) and call it whenever I encounter a JavaScript array literal:
+I only needed give `JSValue` a special constructor (i.e. static method) and have the transpiler generate code to call it whenever I encounter a JavaScript array literal:

 ```js
 let x = [1, 2, 3]